Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 Use a gateway cache to improve performance and bring down the load on the app server.

-• Enable metadata cache.
-This caches the parse metadata from annotations or XML configurations instead of doing it on every request.
+• Enable Metadata Cache: This caches the parsed metadata from annotations or XML configurations instead of doing it on every request.

-• Cache query results for often requested queries on slow-changing data.
+• Cache Query Results: Cache query results for often requested queries on slow-changing data.
 You can cache raw SQL result data or explicitly cache the hydrated object.

-• For really demanding applications, side steps the ORM, directly get data as associative arrays using Doctrine DBAL, and construct the object graph in the App layer.
+• Direct Data Access: For really demanding applications, side-step the ORM, directly get data as associative arrays using Doctrine DBAL, and construct the object graph in the App layer.

-• Though declarative object graphs are nice from a design perspective, they are performance nightmares for ORMs.
+• Use Associations Wisely: Though declarative object graphs are nice from a design perspective, they are performance nightmares for ORMs.
 So use one-to-many and many-to-many associations only as needed.
 And almost always avoid bi-directional associations.
 If you do use a lot of associations, consider doing multi-step hydration.

 Ideas2IT Team